 Tour Ireland...Support the Library.

-Librarian Susan O'Connell has visited Ireland three times, and will share the best of the places and stories she has discovered on her travels, as well as context for the historical and natural sights you will experience.
+Librarian Susan O'Connell has visited Ireland five times, and will share the best of the places and stories she has discovered on her travels, as well as context for the historical and natural sights you will experience.
 Enjoy cultural highlights and hidden gems in the Kingdom of Kerry.

 SEPT.
 10-17, 2018 $1,800-$2,200 PER PERSON